Smithton

 Smithton is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Smithton's dwelling structure, as per the latest Census, consisted of 92.2% houses and 7.8% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Non-Metro Tas.'s 89.9% houses and 10.1% other dwellings.
+Smithton's dwelling structure, as per the latest Census, consisted of 92.2% houses and 7.8% other dwellings such as semi-detached homes, apartments, and others.
+In comparison, Non-Metro Tas. had 89.9% houses and 10.1% other dwellings.
 Home ownership in Smithton stood at 37.2%, with the rest being mortgaged (34.2%) or rented (28.6%).
-The median monthly mortgage repayment was $1,083, below Non-Metro Tas.'s average of $1,274.
-The median weekly rent was $222, compared to Non-Metro Tas.'s $250.
-Nationally, Smithton's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+The median monthly mortgage repayment was $1,083, lower than Non-Metro Tas.'s average of $1,274.
+The median weekly rent in Smithton was recorded at $222, compared to Non-Metro Tas.'s $250.
+Nationally, Smithton's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing